ballerina-attic/docs-ballerina-vscode-extension/en/docs/edit-the-code/code-actions.md

 #### Quick fixes for missing check expressions

-The code actions below are available for missing check expressions.
+The following quick fixes are available for missing check expressions.

-- `Add 'check' error`: Add the `check` keyword when the selected expression's type is a subtype of `error` or a union with an `error` member while the expected type isn't/doesn't contain an `error`.
+- `Add 'check' error`: Add the `check` keyword when the selected expression's type is a subtype of `error` or a union with an `error` member while the expected type doesn't contain an `error`.

   <img src="https://github.com/wso2/docs-ballerina-visual-studio-code-plugin/blob/main/en/docs/img/quick-fixes-for-missing-check-expressions.gif?raw=true" width="100%" />

 #### Quick fixes for check expressions

-The code actions below are available for check expressions.
+The following quick fixes are available for check expressions.

 - `Surround with do/on-fail`: Surround a check expression with a do/on-fail clause.
 - `Change return type to 'error?'`: Change the return type of a function/method to `error?`.